eagles-project/mam4xx/docs/development.md

   _This is particularly true when writing code that runs on a GPU, for which the standard template library is largely unavailable!_

-## Kokkos, EKAT, Haero: Intra-node Parallelism
+## Kokkos, EKAT: Intra-node Parallelism

 MAM4xx is written in "performance-portable" C++ code using [Kokkos](https://kokkos.github.io/kokkos-core-wiki/) to dispatch parallelizable workloads to threads on CPUs or GPUs on a compute